 Federal Updates Under the New Administration

-San Diego State University, along with the California State University system, is closely monitoring rapidly changing federal policies and seeking clarity on their potential impact to higher education and the university community.
-We recognize these changes may cause both confusion and sincere concern, and will continue to provide updates and resources as they become available.
+San Diego State University, along with the California State University system, is closely monitoring rapidly changing federal policies and either offering guidance or seeking clarity on their potential impact to higher education and the university community.
+We recognize changes may cause both confusion and sincere concern, and will continue to provide updates and resources as they become available.
 SDSU remains committed to its core values, as outlined in its strategic plan, and to its mission of teaching, research and public service.

 This site contains the following additional sections: